pcorey/pcorey.github.io/_posts/2018-01-01-things-i-learned-during-the-advent-of-code.markdown

 ---
 layout: post
 title:  "Things I Learned During the Advent of Code"
-description: "This year's Advent of Code has come and gone.
+excerpt: "This year's Advent of Code has come and gone.
 I had a lot of fun solving each of this year's challenges with Elixir."
 author: "Pete Corey"
 date:   2018-01-01
 tags: ["Elixir", "Advent of Code 2017"]